-Mache is honored to partner with Harmony Willow Hansen to create unique custom designed yoga mat storage tubes and we are thrilled to introduce her to you and learn more about her inspiration and process!
+Mache is honored to partner with Harmony Willow Studio to create unique custom designed Yoga Mat Tube Collection and we are thrilled to introduce her to you and learn more about her inspiration and process!

 Mache: Thank you so much for this interview, Harmony!
 We would love to learn more about your background in art.
 Can you tell us a little bit about how and where you honed your skills?